-We have known for some time now that our team of medics benefit a lot from their volunteering with BDMLR.
+We have known for some time now that our team of Medics benefit a lot from their volunteering with BDMLR.
 They have shared with us examples of the social, emotional and mental health benefits they gain through participating in deeply meaningful activity where their actions really matter – not to mention the benefits associated with taking part in physically demanding outdoor activity.

-In 2020, a pilot study carried out by Going Coastal Blue (CLICK HERE to read it) surveyed a selection of our volunteers who provide care within our BDMLR hospital facility in the South West.
+In 2020, a pilot study carried out by Going Coastal Blue (CLICK HERE to read it) surveyed a selection of our volunteers who provide care within our BDMLR Cornwall Seal Hospital facility in the South West.
 We aimed to understand the impact that volunteering with BDMLR was having on their wider lifestyle.
 Their feedback was overwhelmingly positive and will not only inform further training, but also allow us to predict and enhance our social return on investment.

 Inclusion is important to us.
-During 2021, we will build on the pilot study, through broadening our volunteer surveys to include the wider UK volunteer team.
+During 2022, we will build on the pilot study, through broadening our volunteer surveys to include the wider UK volunteer team.
 We will share our insights to encourage more people to get involved in the wonderful world of marine mammals and to improve the way we educate and engage our communities.

 Why does this matter?

 The response to and critical care of seals and cetaceans is at the heart of what we do, but we also truly value our Medics and could not achieve any of the things we achieve without their dedication.
 Our teams form strong bonds with one another, so we really care about their wider wellbeing.

 We pride ourselves on the quality of Medic skills training we offer.
 We also recognise that the work we do is emotive and challenging and we see within this the opportunity to enable our teams to build confidence and resilience amongst other vital life-skills.

 When attending cetacean and seal callouts, the animals we help are so much more than recipients of our care, sharing time with them offers the potential to develop life-qualities such as empathy and compassion.